klebgenomics/Kaptive/docs/source/Interpreting-the-results.rst

 The locus was found in a single piece in the query assembly with no genes below the minimum translated identity according to the :ref:`locus thresholds <Locus definition>` and:

-* no missing genes (as determined by at least 50% nucleotide mapping coverage)
+* no missing genes
-* no unexpected genes (genes from other loci) inside the locus region of the assembly
+* no (non-truncated) unexpected genes (genes from other loci) inside the locus region of the assembly

 **OR**

 The locus was found in more than one piece in the query assembly with no genes below the minimum translated identity according to the :ref:`locus thresholds <Locus definition>` and:

-* no more than 1 missing gene
+* no less than N% missing genes (default: 50%)
-* no more than 1 unexpected gene (genes from other loci) inside the locus region of the assembly
+* no more than N unexpected gene (genes from other loci) inside the locus region of the assembly (default: 1)

 These criteria were designed in consideration of the locus definition rules (i.e. that each locus represents a unique set of genes defined at a given minimum translated identity threshold) and following systematic analysis of Kaptive outputs for draft genome assemblies compared against manually confirmed loci determined from matched completed genomes.